-27.5 Restriction on actions of wicket-keeper
+27.5 Restriction on actions of wicketkeeper

-If, in the opinion of either umpire, the wicket-keeper interferes with the striker's right to play the ball and to guard his wicket, clause 20.4.2.6 (Umpire calling and signalling Dead ball) shall apply.
+If, in the opinion of either umpire, the wicketkeeper interferes with the striker's right to play the ball and to guard his wicket, clause 20.4.2.6 (Umpire calling and signaling Dead ball) shall apply.

-If, however, either umpire considers that the interference by the wicket-keeper was wilful, then clause 41.4 (Deliberate attempt to distract striker) shall also apply.
+If, however, either umpire considers that the interference by the wicketkeeper was willful, then clause 41.4 (Deliberate attempt to distract striker) shall also apply.

-27.6 Interference with wicket-keeper by striker
+27.6 Interference with wicketkeeper by striker

-If, in playing at the ball or in the legitimate defence of his wicket, the striker interferes with the wicket-keeper, he shall not be out except as provided for in clause 37.3 (Obstructing a ball from being caught).
+If, in playing at the ball or in the legitimate defence of his wicket, the striker interferes with the wicketkeeper, he shall not be out except as provided for in clause 37.3 (Obstructing a ball from being caught).